 Filters are integrated into the investment decision processes to exclude or restrict investments in companies and issuers with significant exposure to pre-determined activities considered detrimental to the environment or society at large.
-These filters cover involvement in the production or distribution of controversial weapons, thermal coal or coal-based energy, tobacco products, arctic drilling, and the exploitation of oil sands.
+These filters cover involvement in the production of tobacco products and in the production or distribution of controversial weapons, thermal coal or coal-based energy, arctic drilling, and the exploitation of oil sands.